resonantdsp/SwankyAmp/README.md

 * Build the VST3 or AAX using Visual Studio 2019
 * Build the AU using Xcode
-* Create the windows installer using [Inno Setup](https://jrsoftware.org/isinfo.php)
+* Create the Windows installer using [Inno Setup](https://jrsoftware.org/isinfo.php)
+* Create the Mac installers using a drag-and-drop DMG image.

 ### For Windows